Documentation of Audiology Services

 Documentation Formats

-ASHA does not prescribe a specific format for documentation, either in paper-based records or electronic records.
-However, health care professionals can use a common documentation format—known as the SOAP note—to ensure that they have captured all relevant information related to a client/patient encounter.
+ASHA does not prescribe a specific format for documentation, in either paper-based or electronic records.
+However, health care professionals often use a common documentation format—known as the SOAP note—to ensure that they have captured all relevant information related to a client/patient encounter.
 The SOAP note captures the following information:

 • Subjective findings